-Eels are also plentiful and here is a selection of the ones that inhabit the Hawaiian reefs:
+Eels are also plentiful and here is a selection of the types of eels that inhabit the Hawaiian reefs:

 When the night falls you can experience the “changing of the guards” on the reef, meaning the daytime fish start to hide and go to sleep and the “night crew” comes out.

-Many eels are diurnal (day time) and nocturnal (night time) creatures including Frank, but over the years he figured out that the manta experience is a “cool” place to get food with little to no effort.
+Many eels are diurnal (day time) and nocturnal (night time) creatures.
+And so is Frank; however over the years he figured out that the manta experience is a “cool” place to get food with little to no effort.

-The manta ray night experience is a food-driven setup: Lights are turned on after the ocean turned dark, the lights attract plankton, the plankton attracts small fish (like goatfish, Hawaiian flag tails, needle nose fish and more), and plankton also attracts the manta rays and Frank, the Eel.
+The manta ray night viewpoints are all about food: lights are turned on after the ocean turns dark, the lights attract plankton, the plankton attracts small fish (like goatfish, Hawaiian flag tails, needle nose fish and more), and plankton also attracts the manta rays and Frank, the Eel.

 As a scuba diver, you are briefed that Frank hangs around and it is not uncommon to see him swimming over your shoulder, through your buoyancy control device (BCD), or between your legs!